MaxAKAgluck/SuperSpam-Room-WriteUp/README.md

 <img width="619" height="621" alt="image" src="https://github.com/user-attachments/assets/184a593b-89b4-4cfc-ab19-964466fa2530" />

-Done, the flag is flag{iteeKdbu==hjK6§YuUu7-6N_}.
+Done, the flag is `flag{iteeKdbu==hjK6§YuUu7-6N_}`.

 This was a good room, fairly straightforward and interesting, the VNC ports took a great amount of my time to research but in the end they were the final step to root so I guess I wasted some time on them :| .
-I liked that the privesc was easy and didn't require transfering linpeas or searching for an hour for about anything useful - in this case you just browsed through users and found the next step pretty fast.
+I liked that the privesc was easy and didn't require transferring linpeas or searching for an hour for about anything useful - in this case you just browsed through users and found the next step pretty fast.
 This room is listed as blue team but I wouldn't say it's that - we need to hack back into the machine using standard pentesting tricks and tools and the room didn't require thinking about the attack much - how did it happen, what was the entry point, etc. We were just given a machine and no info, like in a standard CTF scenario.
 Still, a good room and I definitely learned a couple of useful tricks here.